Paul's passion for playing, recording, and listening to music goes back over thirty years. He is the proud owner of numerous guitars.

 - Jeff Beck

 - Yngwie J. Malmsteen

 Created in 1961, the Gibson SG became the chosen axe of many rock gods in the 60s and 70s, guitarists such as Carlos Santana, Tony Iommi, and Angus Young.

-Its classic double cutaway shape and powerful sound has meant that its stature has just kept growing as time has moved on.
+Its classic double-cutaway shape and powerful sound have meant that its stature has just kept growing as time has moved on.